-Your doctor may recommend a flexible sigmoidoscopy to find out what is causing symptoms such as changes in bowel habits or bleeding from your back passage.
-It is also used to check for inflammation, early signs of cancer and polyps.
+Your doctor may recommend a flexible sigmoidoscopy to find out what is causing symptoms such as changes in bowel habits (diarrhoea) or bleeding from your back passage.
+It is also used to check for inflammation, anal fistula, anal discharge, early signs of cancer and polyps.

 During the procedure, your doctor may take one or more biopsies (samples of tissue) for examination in a laboratory.